eyalsk/FindAndReplaceRobot/docs/Language Specification.md

 ## Section

-A section has a fixed set of items that are processed as a unit by the engine.
+A section is a fixed set of items that are processed as a unit by the engine.

 * Can be labeled.
 A label accepts only letters and intermediate spaces as defined by Unicode `Lu`, `Ll`, `Lt`, `Lm`, `Lo`, `U+0020`.

-* Can be decorated with `Type`s or `Annotation`s that are applied to all of the items in the set.

 * Is a fixed set therefore during processing items cannot be modified, added or removed.